What is the Allen Mouse Common Coordinate Framework?

 How do I access the registration code used in your pipeline?

-The code is currently under re-development, in its current form it is highly coupled to the data modality, format and operations of the pipeline.
-We can make the code available on request by collaborators so we can help them assess suitability and how to redevelop to for their needs.
+The code in its current form it is highly coupled to the data modality, format and operations of the pipeline.
+It is likely the code will need to undergo major redevelopment for use in other contexts.
+For reference, the code is available on github.

 How do I visualize CCF annotations on the original images?